 Researchers have attempted to test the specific effects of violent game content without confounding by other game features.
 Some have suggested that, despite these efforts, differences in violent content between games remain confounded by differences in competitiveness, pace of action, difficulty, or frustration.
-These confounds, rather than the violent content, may cause aggression.
+These confounds, rather than the violent content, may cause increases in aggression.

 One study suggests that differences in aggression may be attributable to competitive, rather than violent, content (Adachi & Willoughby, 2011).
 However, the small sample size of this research yields little evidence against an effect of game violence, and another study reports differences in aggressive behavior between comparably competitive games (Anderson & Carnagey, 2009).
 Another series of studies reports that game violence does not affect aggressive behavior, although frustration with controls may cause aggression (Przybylski, Deci, Rigby, & Ryan, 2014).
-Finally, one exploratory analysis suggests that difficult, but not violent, gameplay may deplete cognitive control (Engelhardt, Hilgard, & Bartholow, 2015), but this finding seems unlikely given the difficulties in replicating basic ego-depletion paradigms (Hagger et al., 2016).
+Finally, one exploratory analysis suggests that difficult, but not violent, gameplay may deplete cognitive control (Engelhardt, Hilgard, & Bartholow, 2015), but this conclusion is undermined by the difficulties in replicating basic ego-depletion effects in other paradigms (Hagger et al., 2016).
 This conflicted state of the literature indicates the need for further research regarding the possible effects of game contents besides violence on aggressive behavior.

 Manipulating Game Content Without Confounds